hellopao/view-in-browser/README.md

 ## View In Browser
-view a html file in system's default browser
+extension for vscode to view a html file in system's default browser

 ## usage